 Our #beYOUtiful campaign continues!
 We are enjoying your posts on Instagram, and feel so inspired by your ability to rise above and share exactly who you are.
 Today, we encourage you do to that powerfully and persistently.
-Here's a post from Molly explaining why power is an integral part of being #beYOUtiful:
+Here's Molly in a post from her 2018 article explaining why power is an integral part of being #beYOUtiful:

 I used to hear the word “powerful” and cringe.
 I would think of old men in politics, fighting over money, authority, business, etc. I thought of bankers, policemen, lawyers, world leaders, even olympic athletes.
 I thought of strong, loud men.

 I did NOT identify with that in any way, shape or form.

 In my mind, power was equal to greed, fighting, and egos battling it out.
 I didn’t care about being powerful.

 My dream as a young girl was to just “be happy."
 This looked like opening a coffee shop on an island somewhere where I could surf and swim all day, be surrounded by nature, and make just enough money to survive.
 I didn’t care about money either.

 You see, I was raised to be a nice girl.
 Be kind to others, let others go first, and do no harm.
 Pretty simple, moral standards if you ask me, but this later evolved into a disease that plagues millions of women everywhere and took over my entire life for years and years.
 You may be afflicted too—it’s called People Pleasing.

 This ruled my life and slowly took all of my power away...power I didn’t even know I possessed:

 The power to choose, to make a firm decision, for myself.
 The power to voice my own opinion, feelings, desires, and my needs even if other’s didn’t agree.
 The power to step into the highest version of myself that lies deep within (and ultimately learning what that even looked like).
 The power to take back control of my own health, relationships, happiness, and the path my life was leading me down.